AWS Certification – Analytics Services – Cheat Sheet

 • supports Encryption in flight using HTTPS endpoints

-• supports Data encryption at rest either using client side encryption before pushing the data to data streams or server side encryption
+• supports data encryption at rest using either server-side encryption with KMS or using client-side encryption before pushing the data to data streams.

 • supports VPC Endpoints to access within VPC